 Similarly, students not wishing to complete the BSc degree course may revert to the Civil Engineering program (3620) with appropriate credit for subjects satisfactorily completed.
-Students in the BE BSc program are exempt from Category A General Education requirements only.
-If at any time a student reverts to the single degree program the usual General Education requirements for that course apply.

 The combined course consists of the Civil Engineering program (3620), and at least fourteen units of the Science and Mathematics Course (3970) within an approved program.